SciFiDeath/AdventureFramework2023/ProjectStructure.md

 {
     "SlideId": {
         "Image": "Path/To/Image",
-        "Buttons": [
+        "Buttons" : {
-            {
+            "ButtonId": {
-                "Id": "ButtonId",
-                "Points": "Points",
+                "Points": "Points" || "x,y,width,height",
-                "Image": ["Path/To/Image", "Pos(top, left, width, height)"], // points and image are mutually exclusive
-                // some examples of actions
+                "Image": "Path/To/Image",
                 "Actions": [
+                    ["ActionType", "ActionArgs"]
-                    ["ActionType", "ActionArgs"], // general syntax, if more than one arg is needed, we'll switch the args to a list
-                    ["Require", ["ItemId", "HintText"]]
+                    general syntax, if more than one arg is needed, we'll switch the args to a list ["Require", ["ItemId", "HintText"]]
                     ["InventoryAdd", "ItemId"],
                     ["InventoryRemove", "ItemId"],
                     ["Sound", "SoundId"],
                     ["Route", "SlideId"],
-                    // ["Method", "MethodName"] // a bit risky and error-prone, but it could be a possobility ...
+                    // ["Method", "MethodName"] // a bit risky and error-prone, but it could be a possobility ]
-                ]
             },
             ...
-        ]
+        }
     },
 ...
 }
 ```

+If "Image" is null, the button will be a polygon and the "Points" property will be used accordingly.

+If "Image" is not null, the button will be an image and the "Points" property will define x, y, width, height of the image.
+As not all of the attributes are needed, the syntax is a bit different.
+The values are comma seperated in the order x, y, width, height.
+If a value is not needed, just put an empty string in its place.
+For example, if you only want to define the width and height, but not the x and y, the syntax would be " , , width, height".

+Examples:

+-   `Points: "13, , 60, "` only x, and width
+-   `Points: " , 13, , 60"` only y, and height
+-   `Points: "13, 13, , "` only x, y
+-   `Points: " , , 60, 60"` only width, height
+-   `Points: "13, 13, 60, 60"` all values

 Some Actions I think we'll need: